-There’s a couple things to note here – first, a reservoir is not included in the purchase.
+There are a couple of things to note here – first, a reservoir is not included in the purchase.
 If you do want to set up a hydration system for your travels, you need to either own one or buy one.
-Also, keep in mind that Osprey sells a variety of accessories that allow you to set up hands free hydration, by placing magnets on the hydration hose and the sternum strap.
+Also, keep in mind that Osprey sells a variety of accessories that allow you to set up hands-free hydration, by placing magnets on the hydration hose and the sternum strap.

 In addition to that, I would have actually preferred to have an external hydration compartment.
 Accidents happen, and the last thing you want is the bladder bursting and getting everything inside the pack wet.
 But the chances of that happening are extremely low – it’s just the pessimist in me talking.

 The last thing to keep in mind is that this replaces the laptop sleeve.
 So, if you were planning on going away in the woods for a few days with this pack, you will probably appreciate the hydration sleeve.
 But if you wanted to go backpacking through Europe, you see the issue.

 I mean, you can use this as a laptop sleeve if you don’t plan to bring a hydration bladder, but then there’s the issue of impact resistance and size of the sleeve.

 Overall, it is a matter of personal preference and what you actually want to use the Rook and Renn for.
 But for me, this is a downside, and one reason for the lower score in the organization aspect.

 The Rook and Renn packs are equipped with a zippered bottom compartment that is designed to hold a sleeping bag.
 It is pretty spacious and features a floating divider.
 In case you don’t want to use it for a sleeping bag, you can remove the divider and just make the main compartment bigger.